k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-ConfigMap represents a configMap that should populate this volume
+configMap represents a configMap that should populate this volume

 <table>
     <thead>